yun-liu/Tuberculosis/README.md

 Tuberculosis (TB) is a major global health threat, causing millions of deaths annually.
 Although early diagnosis and treatment can greatly improve the chances of survival, it remains a major challenge, especially in developing countries.
 Recently, computer-aided tuberculosis diagnosis (CTD) using deep learning has shown promise, but progress is hindered by limited training data.
 To address this, we establish a large-scale dataset, namely the **Tuberculosis X-ray (TBX11K)** dataset, which contains 11,200 chest X-ray (CXR) images with corresponding bounding box annotations for TB areas.
 This dataset enables the training of sophisticated detectors for high-quality CTD.
 Furthermore, we leverage the *bilateral symmetry property* of CXR images to propose a strong baseline, **SymFormer**, for simultaneous CXR image classification and TB infection area detection.
 To promote future research on CTD, we build a benchmark by introducing evaluation metrics, evaluating baseline models reformed from existing detectors, and running an online challenge.

-This work extends the preliminary CVPR 2020 version ("Rethinking computer-aided tuberculosis diagnosis", CVPR 2020, Oral) by proposing a novel SymFormer framework for CTD and validating its effectiveness with extensive experiments.
+This work extends the preliminary CVPR 2020 version ("Rethinking Computer-aided Tuberculosis Diagnosis", CVPR 2020, Oral) by proposing a novel SymFormer framework for CTD and validating its effectiveness with extensive experiments.

 ### Related Links